inTestiGator/pytest-deltacov/README.md

 Due to potential issues while graphing, `deltacov` only shows the ten most recent test execution reports, regardless of the time or date.

-## Usage of Deltacov
+## Requirements

 Deltacov has been configured to work with `Python 3.7.2`.
 Please ensure that the local version of Python 3 has been installed by using the command `python3 --version`.
 If the terminal does not display the correct version of Python, please update.

-## Requirements

-  Include what prerequisites the user will need such as the versions of pytest and python
+Details on upgrading and installing Python can be found [here](https://www.python.org/downloads/)

 ## Installation

 Include how to install the plugin in this section

 ## Example Output

 It may serve useful to have a picture of what the output should look like, so users know if they are running the plugin correctly.
+(Insert a screenshot once plugin is functioning)